Goodyera pubescens: Conservation status

 This is one of the more common species of orchids found throughout the U.S., and for the most part is not considered threatened or at risk.
 The only places it is of concern are in Florida and New York.
 In Florida this species is considered endangered.
 In New York it is considered exploitably vulnerable.

 Taxonomy

 The genus Goodyera is also colloquially called the rattlesnake plantain.
 This is because of the snake-like venation pattern that this genus has on the leaves.
 Goodyera pubescens was first defined in 1813 in the Hortus Kewensis 2nd edition volume 5.
 Goodyera pubescens is the accepted name of this species, and the only legitimate name.

-Horticulture/cultivation
+Horticulture and cultivation

 This orchid is of a desirable aesthetic to many gardeners, but keeping it alive in a non-wild setting is challenging.
-The infrequent sunlight, acidic soil, high fungal activity, and drainage required makes difficult to cultivate in gardens.
+The infrequent sunlight, acidic soil, high fungal activity, and drainage required makes it difficult to cultivate in gardens.
 It is only found in specialty nurseries since taking it from the wild is not condoned and will likely kill the specimen.